Mystery mine: U.S. Navy says origin of device exploded in Puget Sound still unknown

 The mine, which the Navy said “appears to be a decades-old military mine of unknown origin,” was detonated Tuesday night.

-Mary Ryan, curator of the U.S. Naval Undersea Museum in Keyport, said the mine appeared to be from the World War II era but was not the type used by the American Navy during that period.
+Mary Ryan, curator of the U.S. Naval Undersea Museum in Keyport, said personnel from the Navy’s Explosives Ordinance Disposal told her the mine appeared to be a pill-shaped contact mine from the World War II era.

+This type of mine was not used by the American Navy during that period, Ryan said, as American mines were more spherical.
 However, she acknowledged that information was not definitive yet.

-The mine appeared to be a pill-shaped contact mine, Ryan said she was told by personnel from the Navy’s Explosives Ordinance Disposal, who called the museum to see if they had anything similar in their collection.

 She said it was not known whether the mine was foreign in origin.